ruler501/utm/README.md

 changes the most significant 0 in i to a 1

 ###Assignment:
-	a = i
+	a = b
-creates a new variable a equal to i, you can assign to an existing variable, just don't overrun it's length which would cause undefined behavior
+creates a new variable a equal to i, you can assign to an existing variable, just don't overrun it's length which would cause undefined behavior.
+If variable a is defined before variable b and b is not the last variable defined this causes undefined behavior

 ###Assignment with Allocation
 	a = i,5